mlogan914/mlogan914.github.io/_posts/2025-07-20-why-clinical-data-hasnt-automated.md

 The CDISC Operational Data Model (ODM-XML) is a standardized format for representing:

-- Study design
+- Study design.
-- Case report forms
+- Case report forms.
-- Item definitions (with datatypes, labels, units, etc.)
+- Item definitions (with datatypes, labels, units, etc.).
-- Codelists and value-level metadata
+- Codelists and value-level metadata.
-- Audit trails, versioning, and relationships
+- Audit trails, versioning, and relationships.

-It’s verbose, yes.
-But it’s also deeply rich — and if we treat it as the source of truth, it can do more than describe a study.
+It’s verbose, yes, but it’s also deeply rich — and if we treat it as the source of truth, it can do more than describe a study.
 It can become the foundation for:

-- Automated SDTM scaffolding
+- Automated SDTM scaffolding.
-- Study-agnostic data transformations
+- Study-agnostic data transformations.
-- Real-time metadata traceability
+- Real-time metadata traceability.
-- Spec-to-code pipelines with overrides
+- Spec-to-code pipelines with overrides.
-- AI-assisted mapping and validation
+- AI-assisted mapping and validation.

 ODM often goes underutilized — not because it lacks depth, but because we’ve never been encouraged to treat it as a functional tool.